Guillex387/qpt-drive/README.md

 This is an app for share your data in your local network, whose facilitates the shares data between the devices.

-> The shared space is protected with a login system, next to the executable has a file called `server.key` which contains the password for access to de shared space.
+> The shared space is protected with a login system, next to the executable has a file called `server.key` which contains the password for access to the shared space.

 > All of the files uploaded and the folder created are in the `uploads/` directory.